The following discussion and analysis should be read in conjunction with the

 months in the current year and only 2 months in the prior year, an increase in

-product development related costs of
+product development related costs of $1.6 million, an increase in office related

 the prior year.